nsg91/OneMeditationApp-legal/privacy.md

 Welcome to **One Meditation App** (“One Meditation App”, “we”, “us”, or “our”).

-Your privacy is important to us.
-This Privacy Policy explains how we collect, use, store, and protect information when you use our mobile application (“App”) and related services.
+This Privacy Policy explains how we collect, use, store, and protect information when you use our mobile application (“App”).

 By using the App, you agree to this Privacy Policy.
-If you do not agree, please discontinue use of the App.

 ---

-## 2. How the App Works (Summary)
+## 2. Overview of Data Use

-- The App can be used **anonymously** without creating an account.
+- The App can be used **anonymously**, without signing in.
-- Users may later choose to sign in using **Apple**, **Google**, or **email** (typically when subscribing).
-- The App includes meditation tools, a daily agenda, a shared “Oneness” meditation space, user-uploaded meditation audio, gamified spiritual practices, and optional rankings.
+- During onboarding, users are required to answer a small number of **personalization questions** and choose a **nickname**.
+- Signing in with Apple, Google, or email is required **only** if the user chooses to subscribe.
-- The App does **not** display ads and does **not** sell user data.
+- The App does **not** display ads and does **not** sell personal data.

 ---

 ## 3. Information We Collect

+### A. Mandatory Onboarding Information

+To personalize the experience, the App requires:

+- **Motivation or goal selections** (e.g., reduce stress, improve sleep)
+- **Meditation experience level**
+- **Nickname / display name**

+The nickname:
+- Does **not** need to be your real name
+- Is chosen freely by you
+- Is used only as a display name within the App

+We do not require real names.

+---

-### A. Account and Authentication Information
+### B. Account and Authentication Information

 Depending on how you use the App, we may collect:

 - **Anonymous user identifier** (when using the App without signing in)
 - **Apple or Google sign-in identifier** (if you choose to sign in)
 - **Email address** (only if you choose email sign-in)
-- **Subscription status** (active/inactive, plan type)
+- Subscription status (active/inactive, plan type)

-We do **not** store plain-text passwords.
+We do not store plain-text passwords.

+---

-### B. App Usage and Practice Data
+### C. App Usage and Practice Data

-We collect data necessary to provide core functionality, including:
+We collect data necessary to provide the App’s core features, including:

 - Daily agenda or routine items you create
-- Completion status of tasks or practices
+- Completion status of practices
 - Meditation sessions, durations, and streaks
-- Countdown timer usage and bell settings
+- Countdown timer usage
 - Participation in gamified spiritual practices
 - Ranking or score data derived from activity

+---

-### C. User-Generated Content
+### D. User-Generated Content

 If you choose to use these features, we may store:

-- **Meditation audio files** you upload
+- Meditation audio files you upload
-- Titles or metadata related to uploaded meditations
+- Titles or metadata related to uploaded content
-- **Intentions** submitted when lighting a candle in the Oneness space
+- Intentions submitted in the Oneness meditation space
-- Meditation intentions

-Intentions are private to the user.
+Some content (such as intentions or rankings) may be visible to other users depending on feature configuration.
+Do not share sensitive personal information in public areas.

+---

-### D. Notifications Preferences
+### E. Notifications Preferences

 If enabled by you, we may store:

 - Push notification preference (on/off)
 - Device token required to deliver push notifications
-- Email notification preference (if email communication is enabled in the future)
+- Email notification preference (if email communication is enabled)

+---

-### E. Technical and Diagnostic Data
+### F. Technical and Diagnostic Data

 To maintain performance and reliability, we may collect:

 - Device type and operating system
 - App version and language
 - Crash logs and performance data
-- Basic usage events (for diagnostics and improvement)
+- Basic usage events for diagnostics and improvement

 ---

 ## 4. How We Use Information

-We use information to:
+We use collected information to:

-- Provide and operate the App
+- Operate and personalize the App
-- Save your data and preferences (agenda, meditation sessions, uploads)
+- Save your progress and preferences
-- Enable features such as the Oneness space, timers, and rankings
+- Enable shared features such as the Oneness space and rankings
 - Maintain security and prevent misuse
-- Improve app stability and user experience
+- Improve performance and user experience
-- Communicate important service-related messages
+- Communicate important service-related information

 We do **not** sell or rent personal information.